SolePera/solepera.github.io/people/index.md

 -   ![Garret Allen](../images/GarrettA_pic.png)
     {: .pic}

-    **Garrett Allen** is a senior undergraduate working on his Computer Science degree, which will be completed in the Spring of 2020.
-He works as an undergraduate research assistant with Dr. Pera and the CAST team to create an adaptive search tool for children.
-Beginning in the summer of 2020, he will begin working towards his Master's in the Computer Science Department at Boise State and continue his work with the CAST team.
+    **Garrett Allen** is a graduate research assistant working with Dr. Pera and the CAST team to create an adaptive search tool for children.
+He received his Bachelor's of Science in Computer Science from Boise State in May 2020.
+He began working towards his Master’s of Computer Science, also at BSU, in summer 2020.
+He enjoys that research focuses on the why more than the how when it comes to solving problems.